WindyLab/FlyingToolbox/README.md

 ### Demo execution

-- **`test_realsense`**: This node is designed to capture real-time images from the camera and publish the image data as a ROS topic.
+- **`connect_realsense`**: This node is designed to capture real-time images from the camera and publish the image data as a ROS topic.
 Its operation depends on the Intel RealSense camera.

   - Usage:

     ```bash
-    rosrun visual_sensing test_realsense
+    rosrun visual_sensing connect_realsense
     ```

   - Output: Publishes the image topic `/camera/realsense`.